Implementing fault-tolerant scenarios for NAT VMs

 ping

-After the main NAT instance is disabled, there may be a traffic loss for 1 minute on average with subsequent traffic recovery. -
+After the main NAT instance gets disabled, you may see a traffic loss for about a minute with the subsequent traffic recovery. -

 nat-b_public_ip_address